All-optical switching at the two-photon limit with interference-localized states: Introduction

 All-optical devices have the potential to change data transmission and processing, having faster speeds and lower power consumption compared to their electronic counterparts~\cite{almeida2004all, reed2010silicon, chai2017ultrafast}.
 The switch is an essential component that allows the control and the manipulation of signals in circuits, representing a logical AND gate, namely allowing a {\it signal} to pass only if a {\it control signal} is present.
 The implementation of all-optical switches can lead to the development of integrated and compact circuits~\cite{sasikala2018all}.

-Performing switching of light with only a single control photon allows operation at minimal energy, but it requires strong photon-photon interaction.
-Non-linear elements in an optical cavity can confine light and prolong the interaction time, allowing for larger effective photon-photon coupling.
-Examples of such cavity systems realising switching of many-photon light beams using only few control photons include organic molecules \cite{pscherer2021single-molecule,zasedatelev2021}, rubidium-87 atoms \cite{shomroni2014all,tiecke2014nanophotonic,hacker2016photon}, quantum dots \cite{volz2012ultrafast,giesz2016coherent,dietrich2016gaas,sun2018}, and ultracold Rydberg or Cesium atoms \cite{peyronel2012quantum,gorniaczyk2014single,chai2017ultrafast}.
-Switching a single-photon signal with a control light made of many photons is a complementary challenge, which can be realized for instance by exciton depletion at semiconducting quantum dots \cite{munoz2020all} and for single-photon transport of transmission-line-resonator arrays \cite{liao2009}.
+Performing switching of light with only a single control photon allows operation at minimal energy, but it requires strong photon-photon interaction, a long-standing goal of quantum optics ~\cite{chang2014quantum}.
+Non-linear elements in an optical cavity can confine light and prolong the interaction time, allowing for larger effective photon-photon coupling~\cite{lukin2001controlling}.
+Examples of such cavity systems realising switching of many-photon light beams using only few control photons include organic molecules \cite{pscherer2021single-molecule,zasedatelev2021}, rubidium-87 atoms \cite{shomroni2014all,tiecke2014nanophotonic,hacker2016photon}, quantum dots \cite{volz2012ultrafast,giesz2016coherent,dietrich2016gaas,sun2018}, ultracold Rydberg or Cesium atoms \cite{peyronel2012quantum, chen2013all, baur2014single, gorniaczyk2014single,chai2017ultrafast} among others.
+Switching a single-photon signal with a control light made of many photons is a complementary challenge, which was realized by exciton depletion at semiconducting quantum dots \cite{munoz2020all}, for single-photon transport of transmission-line-resonator arrays \cite{liao2009}, and plasmon in nanowires~\cite{chang2007single}.
 Switching a single-photon signal with a single control photon represents a fundamental quantum limit, which has been proposed using a cavity QED system \cite{bermel2006}.

-We approach single-photon-by-single-photon switching using the concept of interference-induced single-particle localization, which has received interest in recent years in the context of flat bands~\cite{leykam2018}.
+We approach single-photon-by-single-photon switching using interference-induced single-particle localized states, which have received interest in recent years in the context of flat bands~\cite{leykam2018}.
 In these systems, the single-particle kinetic energy is suppressed while other energy scales, such as interaction, are relevant even if they are weak compared to single-particle ones.
 Importantly, the interaction can allow propagation of many-particle states while single particles remain localized~\cite{leykam2018,tovmasyan2018preformed, torma2018quantum, pyykkonen2023suppression}, which can lead to superconductivity in flat band systems \cite{kopnin2011high, peotta2015superfluidity, julku2016geometric, liang2017band, torma2022}.